Edmund Dillon: Diplomatic career

 Dillon was appointed as the Trinidad and Tobago Ambassador to the Bolivarian Republic of Venezuela on 17 August 2021, receiving his instrument of appointment from the Minister of Foreign and CARICOM Affairs, Amery Browne.
 He was received by Venezuela on 4 February 2022.

 Honours and awards

 Dillon received a number of awards for his military service, including the Medal of Merit Gold National Award, the Long Service Medal, the Efficiency Decoration, the Naval Order of Merit Medal for Distinguished Service in the First Category from the Dominican Republic, the United States Army Commendation Military Medal of Merit, the Fifth Summit of the Americas Medal, the Delaware Distinguished Service Medal, and the 1990 COUP Medal.
 He was inducted in the Command and General Staff College's International Hall of Fame on 15 October 2008.
 He was honoured with the UWI Distinguished Alumni Award on 2 April 2011.

 Personal life

-Dillon is married to Ava Dillon and has three children: Cleavon Dillon, Adeisha Dillon and Toni Dillon.
+Dillon is married to Ava Dillon and has three children: Cleavon Dillon (who also commissioned into the Trinidad and Tobago Regiment), Adeisha Dillon and Toni Dillon.